JuniorJacki/JavaSQL/README.md

 - **Easy Data Handling**
   - Automatic datatype conversion between database and Java
   - Rows as records
-  - Columns in their Java datatypes
+  - Columns as their Java datatypes

 - **SQL Injection Protection**
   - Filters all input passed to built-in database methods